mrGrigg/robotColor/README.md

 robotColor takes an html element and creates an array of randomly generated, alternating color blocks for each letter.

+The current version of the script is modularized as a requireJS module.

+The basic usage takes an HTML element like:

+  <header>robotColor</header>

+The javascript side looks like:

+  $('header').robotColor();

 # License

 Copyright &copy; 2012 Rebecca Murphey.